|ISLANDS A-Z||CRETE||CYCLADES||DODECANESE||EASTERN AEGEAN|

 It is not for the beaches that you in the first place go to Kimolos.
 It is rather to experience the genuine Greece, enjoy good food, visit the beautiful Chora and to walk in the strange landscape.
 However, there are several of beaches if you would be tempted to swim and sunbathe.

 At the small village of Goupa there is a small beach that is good enough for a dip or two.
 A little further away is Klima beach which is covered with large pebbles.
-Not far away we find Loutro beach, and if we continue a little further we'll come to Prassa beach, which for me is the best beach on Kimolos.
+Not far away we find Loutro beach, and if we continue a little further we'll come to Prassa beach (Agios Georgios), which for me is the best beach on Kimolos.
 The water is fantastic.
-Unfortunately no taverna.

-To the west lies Alyki beach which is the island's most famous and most visited beach.
+To the west lies Aliki beach which is the island's most famous and most visited beach.
 The beach consists of pebbles mixed with sand.
 There are both taverna and pensions.
-After Alyki you find Bonatsa and Kalamitsi.
+After Aliki you find Bonatsa and Kalamitsi.
 The latter is really good.
 Mavrospilia is also a very nice beach.

 SIGHTS IN KIMOLOS